zack-bitcoin/amoveo-docs/white_paper.md

 VEO grows when either the amount of land it controls increases, or when the land that it controls increases in value.

-The total value of all real estate on earth is on the order of $200 trillion.
+The total value of all real estate on earth is about $200 trillion.
 So, a blockchain registry that managed X% of the real estate would be worth approximately $X trillion.

 Cryptographic database of land
 ===============